hpi-swa-teaching/live-programming-systems/projects/elm-debugger/analysis.md

 ```
 As one can see a model-view-update pattern is used which is typical for Elm applications.
 Also, there is no debugger package imported explicitly through the applications source code.
 This is a major difference between the runtime debugger we analyzed in this work and the two other debuggers mentioned at the beginning.
 The Elm source code does not have to be changed in order to use the debugger.
 In the following we will provide an explanation of the source code.
 The application creates a simple counter with three elements, an area that shows the current value of the counter and two buttons, one for incrementing and one for decrementing the counter.

 ![Simple counter application with debugger box in the bottom right corner](ressources/counter_raw.png)
+Simple counter application with debugger box in the bottom right corner

 The first two lines are for importing elements we want to use in the application.
 The statement `main = Html.beginnerProgram { ... }` assembles a simple web page out of the components model, view, and update we define below.
 Our model is a simple integer number that stores the counters value.
 Initially the value is 0.
 The update part has a type `Msg` that allows two messages for updating the model: `Increment` and `Decrement`.
 After defining this type, the function `update` defines what the effects of receiving these messages are.
 I.e., receiving `Increment` increments the model and receiving `Decrement` decrements the model.
 The view part defines the graphical representation and the way the user interacts with the application.
 It creates a text area that shows the model and two buttons, one with a "+" on it that sends the `Increment` message when clicked and one with a "-" on it that sends the `Decrement` message when clicked.
 The messages `Increment` and `Decrement` are the same messages that appear in the message history.
 The type that defines these messages, `Msg` or more specifically `Main.Msg`, also appears there.